Booking directly with a hotel or using a third-party site like Booking.com? Find out which is better!

 Free cancellation: While there’s the occasional exception from the rule, most of the accommodations you will find on Booking.com offer free cancellation up until one or a few days before your stay.
 This allows you to be flexible with your travel plans.

 No advance payment: As with free cancellation, there are exceptions to this.
-However, the majority of the accommodations on Booking.com don’t require you any payment in advance for your room (usually you pay for your stay upon check-in).
+However, the majority of the accommodations on Booking.com don’t require any payment in advance for your room (usually you pay for your stay upon check-in).

 This is especially handy when you want to book a hotel, but don’t have the money for it yet.

 Discounts: Booking.com has a loyalty program called Genius, through which you can receive discounts.
-On rare occasions, you can also get free upgrades or cashback in form of a credit that you can use for future bookings.
+On rare occasions, you can also get free upgrades or cashback in the form of a credit that you can use for future bookings.
 The Genius program has 3 levels at the moment.

 Cashback: With Booking.com you can also use external cashback sites.